Ting-TingGao/Network-SDE-Inference/README.md

 ## Troubleshooting
-*If you would like to use the code in your research and have any questions, you can reach out to us via email: eegyan@gmail.com.
+*If you would like to use the code in your research and have any questions, you can reach out to us via email: ti.gao@northeastern.edu

 ## Acknowledgments
 This project includes code from [symbolic_deep_learning](https://github.com/MilesCranmer/symbolic_deep_learning),